tomfy/MyMrBayes/README.md

 * Fix user-defined temperatures.
 It works (I think), but was confusing in that the user-supplied numbers were being used as INVERSE temperatures.
 Fixed.

-* Optionally output *run?.t, *run?.p files for HOT chains also.
-Now outputting hot-chain info, although not in separate file.
-Putting all temperature output in one run?.p file.
+* Output trees and parameters for HOT chains also.
+Now outputting hot-chain info, in separate file.

 Feb 14 2015: Temperature function renamed to InverseTemperature, because